Structure and Focus of the Technical Guidance

 | Section 2 (Indicators) | ~4 pages | Methods focus |

 These are guidelines, not strict limits.
-Prioritize clarity and completeness over brevity.
+Prioritise clarity and completeness over brevity.

 6. Version and Revision Policy